 (English) Tips to Manage Accounts Payable & Accounts Receivable

-Sorry, this post is not available in Kannada For the sake of viewer convenience, the content is shown below in the alternative language.
-You may click the link to switch the active language.
+Sorry, this post is not available in Kannada For the sake of viewer convenience, the content is shown below in this site default language.
+You may click one of the links to switch the site language to another available language.

 Management of accounts payable and receivable is one of the most crucial steps in a business setup.
 Only with efficient management of outstanding can you stay on top of your business avoiding any room for doubts.

 Well, to simply put the definition of these two accounting terminologies, Accounts payable are amounts a profitable business owes mainly because it purchased goods or services on credit from the supplier or vendor.
 Accounts receivable are amounts a company has a right to collect because it sold goods or services on credit to a customer.

 While managing Accounts Payable and Accounts Receivable is a bit of a juggle, it helps you get a thorough view of the cash inflow and outflow at a single shot.
 However, using accounts receivable and payable management software is like hiring the perfect employee who always follows your direction, never lets anything fall through the cracks, and works 24/7.

 How to manage Accounts Payable and Accounts Receivable Efficiently